 18. What were the immediate, underlying and root causes?
 19. What risk control measures are needed/recommended?
-19. What risk control measures are needed/recommended?
 20. Do similar risks exist elsewhere?
 If so, what and where?
-20. Do Sillillai 115K5 exist eisewhere: Il 50, what and where: 21.
-Have similar adverse events happened before?
+21. Have similar adverse events happened before?
 Give details.

 Part 4 The risk control action plan